CoopsCodes/Notes/Tailwind/tailwindInNextJS.md

 And for the setup of Tailwind in a Next.JS app thats completed!

 If you `yarn dev` and run the server you'll notice your app defaults to a styleless app and this is where I say **HERE COMES THE _FUN_ PART**

+But wait there's more... but I am saving the actual Tailwind magic for another article.

+This was built with the guidance of [James Q Quick](@jamesqquick) and his soothing southern accent.

+As well as the guidance of the [Tailwind docs](https://tailwindcss.com/)